-- 1.7 Assignment Rights.
-You or your beneficiaries may not borrow from your Roth IRA, or pledge any portion of it as security or otherwise assign or create a lien on any part of your Roth IRA account. - 1.8 Indemnification.
-You hereby agree to release us from any and all liability with respect to your Roth IRA except if such liability arises from our intentional misconduct or gross negligence. - 1.9 Sale of Trustee-Successor Trustee.
-If another institution should purchase this, the custodian institution, or any of our Roth IRA deposits, or we elect to change our corporate structure via a merger, consolidation or name change, then you hereby consent that the purchasing entity or the resulting corporate entity will be the successor custodian of your Roth IRA funds with all duties and rights listed in Section 2.
+1.8 Indemnification.
+You hereby agree to release us from any and all liability with respect to your Roth IRA except if such liability arises from our intentional misconduct or gross negligence.

+1.9 Sale of Trustee-Successor Trustee.
+If another institution should purchase this, the trustee institution, or any of our Roth IRA deposits, or we elect to change our corporate structure via a merger, consolidation or name change, then you hereby consent that the purchasing entity or the resulting corporate entity will be the successor trustee of your Roth IRA funds with all duties and rights listed in Section 2.

 1.10 General Rule-No FDIC Insurance Coverage.
-Normally FDIC insurance does NOT apply to assets held within a trust Roth IRA because FDIC insurance applies only to certain deposit accounts.
+Normally FDIC insurance does NOT apply to assets held within a self-directed Roth IRA because FDIC insurance applies only to certain deposit accounts.
 Your Roth IRA has primarily been invested or will be invested in investments other than such deposit accounts and therefore will NOT be insured by the FDIC.

-Stated another way, under your trust Roth IRA, your Roth IRA funds may be used to purchase mutual funds and other nondeposit investment products.
+Stated another way, under your self-directed Roth IRA, your Roth IRA funds may be used to purchase mutual funds and other nondeposit investment products.
 The nondeposit investment products are not FDIC insured; are not deposits or other obligations of this institution and are not guaranteed by this institution; and involve investment risks, including loss or principal.